T of C

 (Return)

-3. From an illustrated Ming edition of Liexian Quanzhuan, an expanded later version of Liexian Zhuan.
+this online source, which said it came from an illustrated Ming edition of Liexian Quanzhuan, an expanded later version of Liexian Zhuan.

 (Return)